-RECENT ARCHAEOLOGICAL DISCOVERIES OF ASHERAH WORSHIP IN ANCIENT ISRAEL
+ASHERAH WORSHIP IN ANCIENT ISRAEL Discovered

-RECENT ARCHAEOLOGICAL DISCOVERIES OF ASHERAH WORSHIP IN ANCIENT ISRAEL
+ASHERAH WORSHIP IN ANCIENT ISRAEL Discovered

-Despite the clear warning against Ashram worship, many Israelites adopted Asherah and El, or Baal, (her supposed male consort) worship anyway.
+Despite the clear warning against Asherah worship, many Israelites adopted Asherah and El, or Baal, (her supposed male consort) worship anyway.
 Frequently wooden cult objects representing Asherah were erected in what were considered to be sacred places.

 “Tear down your father’s altar to Baal and cut down the Asherah pole beside it . . .
 Using the wood of the Asherah pole that you cut down, offer the second bull as a burnt offering”—Judges 6:25,28 NIV